learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

-## Level Up
+## Level Up (Optional)

-* Try and chain all of the steps together into one function that asks users for ratings for a certain number of movies, then all of the above steps are performed to return the top n recommendations
+* Try and chain all of the steps together into one function that asks users for ratings for a certain number of movies, then all of the above steps are performed to return the top $n$ recommendations
 * Make a recommender system that only returns items that come from a specified genre

 ## Summary

-In this lab, you got the change to implement a collaborative filtering model as well as retrieve recommendations from that model.
+In this lab, you got the chance to implement a collaborative filtering model as well as retrieve recommendations from that model.
 You also got the opportunity to add your own recommendations to the system to get new recommendations for yourself!
-Next, you will get exposed to using spark to make recommender systems.
+Next, you will learn how to use Spark to make recommender systems.